cfpb/design-system/docs/pages/data-visualization-1.md

   * If there are percentages, do they add up to 100%?
 Why not?

   * What is the source of the data?
+eyebrow: Data visualization
+use_cases: >-
+  It is critical to choose the correct visualization for your data.
+Make sure you understand the data and the relationship of your data before you decide how to visualize it.
+It's also important to ensure your data visualization communicates a main point that users can easily recognize and walk away with.
+  Test.

+  Occasionally, data visualization isn’t the best approach.
+A well-crafted sentence or table may work better to convey a specific point or precise numerical interpretation.
+Graphs are most useful when you want the user to walk away with a general sense of the data and to interpret patterns.

+  ### Audience

+  Consider your audience when creating a visualization.

+  * Who is your audience?

+  * What is their familiarity with data visualization?

+  * How much information do they need?

+  #### General public

+  If your user group is general (i.e. the American public), stick with basic and most common chart types that people can easily understand.
+Adding emphasis and labels will help highlight the point of the visual and tell the story of the information.
+Consider using multiple simple charts to step the user through the data, rather than one big complex visualization.

+  #### Specific users

+  If your data visualization is designed with a specific audience in mind, take into consideration their familiarity with the data, visualization types, and terminology used to label and describe data.
+More complex stories might necessitate more complex visuals, however, this does not mean it should lack emphasis.
 accessibility: >-
   Allowing all users to be able to comprehend data visualizations is a key part of being a government agency that serves the entire American public.